Secure CheckoutPersonal information is secured with SSL technology.

 - Follows health-safety-environment (HSE) performance as key objective

-Graduate and post graduate students in chemical engineering (specifically conceptual process design and plant design projects for students aiming to MSc degree in chemical engineering); research and developments students of new technologies; professional engineers in continuous training courses; self-education
+Graduate and postgraduate students in chemical engineering (specifically conceptual process design and plant design projects for students aiming for an MSc degree in chemical engineering); research and developments students of new technologies; professional engineers in continuous training courses; self-education

 Part I: Systematic methods in conceptual process design